 It doesn’t matter where you meet Alex Dowsett - professional cycling’s stand-up guy is always up.

-It could be that you chance upon Dowsett in a hotel in Pamplona, at an off-season gathering of Movistar Team, aka the world’s number one ranked professional cycling team.
-You might find him in Simon Smart’s Drag2Zero facility at the Mercedes-AMG Petronas F1 wind tunnel in Brackley, Northamptonshire, where his mind will be focussed on testing Endura’s latest skin suit, or on making the minute adjustments to his riding position that might mean the difference between winning and losing in cycling’s elite UCI WorldTour.
+It could be that you chance upon Dowsett in a hotel in Pamplona, at an off-season gathering of Movistar Team, aka the world’s first-ranked professional cycling team.
+You might find him in the Mercedes-AMG Petronas F1 wind tunnel in Brackley, Northamptonshire, where his mind will be focussed on testing Endura’s latest skin suit, or on making the minute adjustments to his riding position that might mean the difference between winning and losing in cycling’s elite UCI WorldTour.

-Perhaps you'll see him at the National Cycling Centre, aka the Manchester velodrome, scene of his Hour Record-breaking ride in May 2015.
-His visits are to understand better how he might ride further, now that his own mark has been surpassed, should destiny again come calling.
+Perhaps you'll see him at the National Cycling Centre in Manchester, scene of his Hour Record-breaking ride in May 2015.
+His visits to the velodrome are to understand better how he might ride further, now that his own mark has been surpassed, should destiny again come calling.

 Perhaps you’ve met him at a race, whether it be a professional engagement, or the Maldon CC ‘club 10’, which he rides to stay in touch with the grassroots of the sport, turning out in full Movistar Team kit for the simple pleasure of inspiring others.

 The setting is immaterial.
-Dowsett is always open, approachable, good humoured, and, when the skin suit goes on, ready to give his best.
-That he is the reigning British and Commonwealth time-trial champion, a Grand Tour stage winner, and a former holder of one of cycling’s blue riband records matters little.
+Dowsett is always open, approachable, good-humoured, and, when the speedsuit goes on, ready to give his best.
+That he is the reigning British and Commonwealth time-trial champion, a Grand Tour stage winner, and formerly the holder of one of cycling’s blue riband records matters little.
 Dowsett is no diva, even if he, more than most in the exclusive club that is professional cycling’s top tier, has an excuse to behave as such.

 “You see it now in a lot of young haemophiliacs,” Dowsett says, in oblique reference to the defiance that makes him such a formidable competitor.
 “You spend a childhood being told what you can’t do.”